GDPR compliance is every business’ number one concern these days.

-Since the recruitment industry revolves around candidate data, we need to take the GDPR into account in every aspect of the product.
+Since the recruitment industry revolves around candidate data, we need to take GDPR into account in every aspect of the product.
 That’s why we have consulted multiple legal experts to ensure our features’ compliance.
 Here is what we have done and planned to do:

 8–Worked on the special product roadmap to realize the features for GDPR compliance.
 By including the legal aspects early on, we have been able to develop the new features at speed.
 One of the core GDPR features anonymizes candidates’ personal information, allowing full reporting of old candidate profiles you no longer hold.
 Another one lets you control how long you want to keep candidate data.
-There is also a feature letting candidates make requests when they want to access, remove, or correct their data in your database in Recruitee.
+There is also a feature allowing candidates to make requests when they want to access, remove, or correct their data in your database in Recruitee.

 These are some examples of the GDPR compliance feature package we have launched.